SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Engine Large Log Car at the Sugar Pine Railroad

-Located near the South Yosemite entrance, this railroad is a blast for everyone, regardless of age.
-There are several cute buildings, including a "local" store, and you can imagine what it was like back in the olden days here.
-If you are hungry, you can buy a "grab-and-go" meal here.
+Why Visit: This historic railroad is a blast for everyone, regardless of age.
+There are several cute buildings, including a "local" store, and visiting lets you easily imagine what it was like back in the olden days.
+If you are hungry, you can buy a grab-and-go meal here.

 I also love that they have a few cars made of massive trees.
 These are open-air cars where you can see the pine forest above and all around you.

-They often have special events, so make sure to check ahead.
+Know Before You Go: They often host special events, including jazz nights, campfires, and theater performances, so make sure to check ahead.

 >> More about the Sugar Pine Railroad

-Mammoth Ski Resort on Mammoth Mountain is a spectacular place.
-Open all year round and at 11,000 feet, it is proud to be the resort at the highest elevation in California.
+Why Visit: Mammoth Ski Resort on Mammoth Mountain is a spectacular place.
+Open year-round at 11,000 feet, it is proud to be the highest elevation resort in California.

-Visitors should plan their wine trail excursion using the Madera Wine Trail map, which is available on the website.
+Visitors should plan their wine trail excursion using the Madera Wine Trail map, which is available on their website.
 You can find preferred transport providers to take you on a luxury trail tour.

-If you are driving, make sure to have a sober designated driver.
-They will be allowed entry to the individual free of charge.
+Know Before You Go: If you are driving, make sure to have a sober designated driver.
+They will be allowed entry free of charge.

 Many events are organized along the trail, and many of the wineries also have a restaurant.
 So, you can plan a day out with fine wine, good food, and superb views.